Our Rug Cleaning Process

 Step 4: Cleaning your rug.
-We have a mini in house rug cleaning plant.
+We have a mini in-house rug cleaning plant.
 Our submersible cleaning pit allows us to soak problem or urine damaged rugs.
-We make sure to clean both sides of every rug, and we always use cold water to prevent color run or bleeding.
+We make sure to clean both sides of every rug, and we always use cold water to prevent a color run or bleeding.

 Step 5: Rinsing your rug.
 Good rinsing prevents detergent residue build up that, over a period of several cleanings, may cause the dyes to bleed and the rug to re-soil more rapidly.

 Step 6: Grooming your rug.
 Imagine washing your hair and not combing it before it dries, it’s clean but it doesn’t look good.
 Grooming is an essential part of rug cleaning.
 We use an array of specially designed brushes to ensure the pile of your rug is set the right way allowing your rug to look its best.

 Step 7: Drying your rug.
 First we hang your rug on rug drying racks and place high velocity air movers directed at your rug to increase drying time.
 The faster the drying time the less chance of browning or ph imbalances to occur.